grahampullan/datascienceBB/README.md

 Additional information on the concepts covered (and many others) can be found in these books:

--  *Data-Driven Science and Engineering* by Brunton and Kutz
+-  [Data-Driven Science and Engineering](https://www.cambridge.org/gb/academic/subjects/mathematics/computational-science/data-driven-science-and-engineering-machine-learning-dynamical-systems-and-control?format=HB) by Brunton and Kutz.
+This excellent book covers all the topics of these notebooks and contains many Matlab examples.

--  *Linear Algebra and Its Applications* by Strang
+-  [Linear Algebra and Its Applications](https://blackwells.co.uk/bookshop/product/9780030105678?gC=5a105e8b&gclid=CjwKCAiA_f3uBRAmEiwAzPuaM_5wBbS6745owLLEriAXQ6YMLWkmQO-nJFHu0tBU3ZSxkNWC0zea1xoCMxMQAvD_BwE) by Strang.
+A classic text on linear algebra.